thishaseeb/site/thishaseeb/content/portfolio/work2.md

 In the past I've come across a fair few Graduate roles and general Jobs centered around Data Science/Engineering for Automated trading algorithms.
 First off I think there's some contraints to be defined here.
 I'll be focusing my endevours with a focus on Forex and financial markets, as I know the most about these.
 They're the most liquid and highly volatile also, and i don't really enjoy fancy testing a longer term algorithm from the get go!

+Worth mentioning, this is just a blog, not financial advise, so don't take it as such, and don't repeat my steps.
+If you do so, you do it at your own risk.

 ## Statement of Intentions.

 I intend on making this space a relatively unspecific catalogue of proejcts undergone.
 I had a few ideas of things to try that could be fun to document, and hence have created this space to do exactly that!